A Step-By Step Guide To Salesforce Scratch Org Management

 🤯

-With Hutte, you can visually have access to the latest sandboxes in your org without CLI or coding knowledge.
+With Hutte, you can visually access the latest sandboxes in your org without CLI or coding knowledge.
 You can also create your own sandboxes.
-You will soon be able to refresh sandboxes and bring them to the latest version of the code.
+You will soon be able to refresh sandboxes and bring them up to date with the latest code.

-There is also a “Features” tab that enables you to collaborate on changes within sandboxes, like with scratch orgs.
+There is also a “Features” tab that enables collaboration on changes within sandboxes, such as with scratch orgs.

 If you use Jira, there will be a work item for it.
 Hutte’s Jira plugin will then find scratch orgs that reference the same name as your work item (or issue).

-You, as a product manager, can then leave a comment to the developer that worked on the scratch org you selected.
+As a product manager, you can then leave a comment for the developer who worked on the scratch org you selected.
 This enables collaboration without any interference or overriding of work already done by a developer.

 This plugin is still very new, so watch this space for more updates.